peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 An arbitrary-precision decimal number rounded to the given negative number of decimal places.

-<a id="RoundToExponent_PeterO_Numbers_EInteger"></a>
+<a id="RoundToExponent_int"></a>
 ### RoundToExponent

     public PeterO.Numbers.EDecimal RoundToExponent(
-        PeterO.Numbers.EInteger exponent);
+        int exponentSmall);

 Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the HalfEven rounding mode.
 The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

 <b>Parameters:</b>

- * <i>exponent</i>: The minimum exponent the result can have.
+ * <i>exponentSmall</i>: The minimum exponent the result can have.
 This is the maximum number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
 A value of 0 rounds the number to an integer.

 <b>Return Value:</b>